MEugeniaFerreira/MEugeniaFerreira/README.md

 <span><img src="https://img.shields.io/badge/Language-English-blue" alt="English" /></span>

-- 🌱 I study and work with JavaScript and React
+- 🌱 Fullstack with a passion for Frontend, working with React with Next.js, Tailwind, Jest, TypeScript, GraphQl
 - 📫 To contact me, email me at meug.ferreira@gmail.com

 ## Some things I have done

 1. **[Expense Manager](https://expense-calculator-theta.vercel.app/)** - A finance manager built with Next.js, Tailwind CSS, and Firebase.
 The project includes user authentication through Google login, protected routes, and Firebase as the database.

 2. **[Me Avalia](https://meavalia.netlify.app/)** - A page that uses an API like IMDB to list movies based on search and display movie information.
-You can also rate the movie personally (🚧 - under construction).
+You can also rate the movie personally (🚧).

 3. **[Guarda - Coisas](https://guardacoisas.netlify.app/)** - An application to add items to a list and mark them.
-It also has specific filters. (🚧 - under construction).
+It also has specific filters. (🚧 .

-4. **[Racha-Conta](https://rachaconta.netlify.app/)** - A "splitwise" type application where you can add friends and divide expenses. (🚧 - under construction).
+4. **[Racha-Conta](https://rachaconta.netlify.app/)** - A "splitwise" type application where you can add friends and divide expenses. (🚧).

 5. **[Credit Card Widget](https://explorer-lab-out-22.vercel.app/)** - A widget that validates credit card numbers, associates card brands to the numbers, and completes a template with the data entered by the user.
 Made with Node.js.